filecoin-project/ref-fvm/CONTRIBUTING.md

 To test:

-1. Checkout this repo as `ref-fvm/` and and the builtin-actors repo as `builtin-actors/` in the same directory.
+1. Checkout this repo as `ref-fvm/` and the builtin-actors repo as `builtin-actors/` in the same directory.
 2. Uncomment the "patch" section in `builtin-actors/Cargo.toml` that starts with:
     ```toml
     [patch.crates-io]